miguelaglopes/GCnetinf/README.md

 #####  Arguments
 * **datamatrix** - a numeric matrix of dimension n times p (samples are rows, variables are columns).
 No NA or Inf values allowed.
-* **Methods** - character string, either "mi" (mutual information) "aracne", "mrmr", "cmim", "mimr", "rf" (random forests), or "lars" (least angle regression).
+* **Methods** - character string, either "mi" (mutual information) "aracne", "clr", "mrmr", "cmim", "mimr", "rf" (random forests), or "lars" (least angle regression).
 This parameter selects the used inference method.
 Multiple methods may be selected.
 * **mi.cutoff** - numeric (default 0.05).
 The mutual information is estimated as a function of the linear correlation (Gaussian assumption).
 This value is the significancy cut-off for the statistical test on linear correlations.
 * **rf.pars** - Named list of parameters for the function randomForest::randomForest.
 Default is list(mtry=sqrt(number of variables), ntree=1000).
 * **lars.pars** - Named list of parameters for the function lars::lars.
 Default is list(type="lasso", use.gram=TRUE)